 Discussion of structural versus behavioural remedies

-However, the agencies have also recognised that in some vertical mergers, a behavioural remedy may be preferred over a structural remedy if it enables the pro-competitive efficiencies from the merger to be realised when a structural remedy would not.
-For example, a behavioural remedy such as a supply or licensing agreement – which requires the merged firm to sell or license products or technologies to downstream competitors at a given price for a given period – may address concerns about foreclosure while allowing consumers to benefit from efficiencies such as the elimination of double marginalisation.
+However, the agencies have also recognised that in some vertical mergers, a behavioural remedy may be preferred over a structural remedy if it enables the pro-competitive efficiencies from the merger to be realised when a structural remedy would not.66 For example, a behavioural remedy such as a supply or licensing agreement between a merged firm and downstream competitors may address concerns about foreclosure while allowing consumers to benefit from efficiencies such as the elimination of double marginalisation.
 In contrast, a structural remedy such as a divestiture may eliminate concerns about foreclosure but also preclude pro-competitive efficiencies.

 Reliance on prior mergers in remedy design and economic analysis

-Designing and proposing remedies based on prior successful mergers may have appeal, especially when the circumstances of the industry are comparable to the merger at issue.
+Designing and proposing remedies based on prior successful mergers may be attractive, especially when the circumstances of the industry are comparable to the merger at issue.
 However, as antitrust scrutiny of vertical mergers continues, there is no guarantee that remedies used in the past will be viewed as acceptable means of alleviating competitive concerns for mergers in the future, particularly as industries evolve and new issues arise.
-Rapid changes in the media industry serve as illustrative examples of how quickly business models can change, especially in the technology sector.
-In May 2021, only three years after its merger with Time Warner, AT&T announced a deal to sell its content unit, Warner Media (formerly Time Warner), to content provider Discovery, attributing the change in focus to (1) a shift in the media industry away from paid television to streaming services and (2) a need to invest in spectrum and fibre for AT&T’s core communications business.
-Rapid changes such as this highlight a need for merger remedies to be able to withstand or adapt to changing industry conditions – which could pose a particular challenge for behavioural remedies by requiring increased monitoring of the merged firm and requiring that the remedies be designed in a way that accounts for changes in the industry.
-Changing industry landscapes also highlight the need for economists and antitrust practitioners to continue to analyse and learn from past vertical mergers while also developing tools that can be applied broadly to different circumstances that may arise in the future.
+Rapid changes in industries and technology highlight a need for remedies to withstand or adapt to changing industry conditions, which could pose a particular challenge for behavioural remedies by requiring increased monitoring of the merged firm.95 Changing industry landscapes also highlight the need for economists and antitrust practitioners to continue to analyse and learn from past vertical mergers while developing tools that can be applied broadly to different circumstances that may arise in the future.96

 In this chapter, we have reviewed the economic foundations for different types of merger remedies and discussed examples of recent developments and cases illustrating the application of these principles.
 As antitrust enforcement continues to evolve, the economic analysis of mergers and their remedies are likely to evolve in parallel, with particular attention to growing sectors such as technology, issues with data accumulation and vertical mergers.